Albertyhu/3D-workshop/README.md

-This a project to experiment with 3d shapes.
+This is a project that experiments with 3d shapes.